is-a-dev/docs/src/docs/faq/index.md

 ## Can I use my domain for a minecraft server?
 Sure, but it needs to be a nested subdomain (mc.example.is-a.dev).
 You would normally use a A record for this.

+## Can I Use NS Records?
+We allow NS records for the following reasons and users:
+  - is-a.dev maintainers
+  - Users who are using **multiple** Cloudflare (or similar providers') services, which often require their own zones (e.g., DynDNS, cloudflared tunnels, etc.)
+  - Users who require a private zone, as they are using their home IP addresses behind Cloudflare (These cases will be carefully reviewed, as we understand some may claim to use a home IP address when they are not.)
+  - Users with a lot of nested subdomains *may* be allowed to register NS records so they do not have to manage multiple files.
+  - Aternos users (specifically Aternos, as they require NS records and you cannot modify DNS records under them).

+Note: These guidelines are not set in stone and may change.
+You are not limited to fitting only one of the criteria above; use them as a general guide.
+I will personally review each NS record request.

+*We reserve the right to deny NS records at our discretion.*

 ## How can I make changes to my is-a.dev subdomain?